 Prior to an educator candidate beginning a field experience, the school district will conduct a criminal background check on the candidate.
+Only candidates with clear background checks will be approved for field experience.

 Teacher Certification Exams

 The teacher certification examinations are referred to as the Texas Examination for Educator Standards (TExES).
 You must be fully admitted to HT EPP before you will be approved to register for a TExES exam.
 All required TExES exams must be passed as a part of the certification requirements.
 Candidates are required to pass the content and PPR (Pedagogy and Professional Responsibilities) TExES exams prior to student teaching.
 In order to determine your readiness to test, you must score at least 80% correct on the full-length written practice tests given at Evans Hall 104.
 HT EPP will pay for your first exam.
 The current cost per exam is \$120.
 Participants are required to attend preparation sessions, unless otherwise notified.
 Persons who do not attend the scheduled sessions will have to assume the financial responsibility for their preparation.
 These additional resources are available for exam preparation: